 We believe all children are entitled to a broad and balanced curriculum.
 Our ‘ordinarily available provision’ offer (OAP) or ‘universal offer’, which is accessible for all learners in school, can be viewed via the link below:

 Some of our learners require special educational provision in excess of the OAP; this might be more targeted or specialist support.
-Learners with a Special Educational Need will have a Pupil Passport and/or Support Plan and where the need is more complex and has a significant impact upon their learning on a daily basis, they may have an Education, Health and Care Plan (EHCP).
+Learners with a Special Educational Need will have a Pupil Profile and/or Support Plan and where the need is more complex and has a significant impact upon their learning on a daily basis, they may have an Education, Health and Care Plan (EHCP).
 Learners who have an identified need are registered on the SEND register or may be on our Monitoring List.

 The SEND Code of Practice (CoP) identifies 4 broad areas of need and support.
 The diagram below shows some of the needs learners present with.